 Raleigh Wrongful Death Lawyers

-Nothing can really prepare you for the sudden, avoidable death of a loved one.
+Nothing can prepare you for the sudden, avoidable death of a loved one.
 You and your family have suffered a terrible loss, and on top of that, you must now deal with the details that come in the aftermath.
 At the very least, however, you don’t have to do this alone.

-Statute of Limitations on Wrongful Death Claims
+What is the Statute of Limitations For a Wrongful Death in North Carolina?

-Damages in a Wrongful Death Case
+What Damages Can Be Recovered in a Wrongful Death Case?

 As stated above, damages can be recovered by both the deceased’s estate and the surviving family members of the deceased.
 Damages that can be pursued include: